-Not every Friday am I able to end my work week midday but when time allows, I’ll break loose from my laptop around 3 p.m. to fly fish or hike.
+Not every Friday am I able to end my work week midday but when time allows and the weather cooperates, I break loose from my laptop around 3 p.m. to fly fish.
+Sometimes, I might get away earlier.
+Fly-Fishing Friday reminds you to spend more time outdoors.

-Let’s begin with last weekend when I strayed from my township to another local fishing hole that’s located at the confluence of two creeks.
+Let’s begin with last weekend.
+I strayed from my usual fishing hole to another one that’s located at the confluence of two creeks.
 I caught a fish in the pool a few weeks ago but last week was a no-show.
-Even with a dense hatch after 7 p.m., not one fish rose to the surface.
-But it isn’t necessarily the catch that’s as important as the experience and the sound of water as it runs over rocks, birds flying overhead, and quiet time.
+Not one trout rose to the surface even with a dense hatch around 7 p.m.

-Actually, I’ve caught (and released) more trout since opening day than I expected.
+This year was outstanding.
+I’ve caught (and released) more trout since opening day than I expected.
 That’s the beauty of fly fishing.
-Seeing a trout rise to take a dry fly, quickly and safely removing the hook from its mouth and gently returning it to the water is what attracted me to fly fishing.
+Seeing a trout rise to take a dry fly is what attracted me to fly fishing.

 When is the best time to teach your children and grandchildren to fly fish?